 - tying herbs in small bundles and hanging them upside down.
 It’s recommended to put them in small paper bags to catch leaves that might fall off stems

-- using some type of drying screen (make your own or buy one commercially)
+- using some type of drying screen (make your own or buy one commercially) that’s covered and dry in a breezy area.

 Also, drying herbs in direct sunlight is not a good idea even though you’d think it would be a great way to dry them faster, right?
 The sun can scorch the delicate leaves before they’re completely dry, ruining them.
 Boo.

-PRESERVING HERBS: METHOD 2: FREEZING
+METHOD 2: FREEZING

 Freezing herbs is super simple!
 You’ll be wondering why you haven’t been preserving Summer herbs all along.
 First, decide whether or not you want to freeze your herbs whole or chopped.
 Next, place them (in a single layer) on a baking sheet lined with parchment paper or foil, and freeze overnight.